zhoulaifu/23_cse215_fall/README.md

 # Grading: Numerical Score

 -   Homework: 20%
+-   Midterm1: 25%
--   Midterms: 50%
+-   Midterm2: 25%
--   Final exam: 30%
+-   Final: 30%
 -   Students with regular participation and constructive feedback get 0.5% or 1% bonus

-Namely, the numerical grade num_grade for the course will be calculated as:
+Namely, the numerical grade for the course will be calculated as:

 ```
-def calculate_grade(Homeworks, Midterms, Final, Bonus):
+def numerical_grade(Homework, Midterm1, Midterm2, Final, Bonus):
-    return 0.20 * Homeworks + 0.50 * Midterm + 0.30 * Final + Bonus
+    return 0.20 * Homework + 0.25 * Midterm1 + 0.25 * Midterm2 + 0.30 * Final + Bonus
 ```